Computer Science BSc (Hons) (with Foundation Year)

 - Structured Problem Solving methodologies, with a focus on Python programming.

 - Database Technology fundamentals, from theory to practice.

 Through this diverse first year curriculum, students gain well-rounded exposure to key computer science areas.
 They apply theoretical knowledge in practical Python and web programming projects.
 Hands-on skills in these coding languages and environments equip them with computational problem solving abilities.
 The courses provide a strong base for computer science mastery in later years, whether on the computer systems or data engineering track.

 In your second year, you will develop a broader understanding and knowledge of the theoretical and practical aspects of Computer Science, reflecting on more specialist areas within the discipline.
 Specific topics will be covered in greater depth with an emphasis on programming and applications development, and database technology.
 Other topics studied include:

-Your final year will focus on your dissertation in an area of your choice, but you will also study topics such as software engineering, innovations in Computer Science, and computer security and communications.
-Other topics studied include:
+Your final year will focus on your dissertation in an area of your choice, along with topics such as:

 A degree in Computer Science will make you highly employable having developed practical skills as well as having studied the theoretical aspects of the subject.
 This degree will enable you to consider a range of careers such as software engineering, systems development and networking, as well as roles that involve the innovative application of computer technology to areas such as computer security or robotics.

 Our recent graduates have found posts working as Technical and Systems Engineers, software analysts and software engineers in organisations such as Airbus, Barclays, Oracle and Microsoft.